KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 = Zen Addons Pro =

 Zen Addons Pro is available now.
-It adds the Popup and Portfolio widgets (the Portfolio Grid ships with thirty ready-made card designs of its own), a site-wide Display Layer (visibility conditions by login, role, and date, device targeting, scroll animations, and a custom CSS class on every widget), Pricing Table Pro, and twenty-four extra designs each for the Alert Box, Counter, Call to Action, Pricing Table, Testimonial Slider, Hover Card, and Services Grid, all chosen visually from the Browse designs gallery.
+It adds the Popup / Modal and Portfolio Grid widgets (the Portfolio Grid ships with thirty ready-made card designs of its own), a site-wide Display Layer (visibility conditions by login, role, and date, device targeting, scroll animations, and a custom CSS class on every widget), Pricing Table Pro, and twenty-four extra designs each for the Alert Box, Counter, Call to Action, Pricing Table, Testimonial Slider, Hover Card, and Services Grid, all chosen visually from the Browse designs gallery.

 Learn more and compare plans at https://www.dopethemes.com/downloads/zen-addons-siteorigin/ .